Xiaofei-it/HermesEventBus/README.md

 This library is based on two libraries: [Hermes](https://github.com/Xiaofei-it/Hermes) and [EventBus](https://github.com/greenrobot/EventBus).

-The event post is based on EventBus and the IPC is based on Hermes, a smart, novel and easy-to-use framework for Android Inter-Process Communication (IPC).
+The event posting is based on EventBus.
+And the IPC is based on Hermes, a smart, novel and easy-to-use framework for Android Inter-Process Communication (IPC).

 <img src="doc/figure.png" width="600" height="400"/>